Last updated on : 01 Dec, 2025

 Eating too much sugar can significantly increase your risk of heart disease.

 Another downside of consuming sugar is its role in dental cavities.
-When you consume sugar, it interacts with the bacteria in your mouth, which subsequently produces acids.
-These acids erode your tooth enamel, leading to cavities and other dental issues.
+When you consume sugar, it interacts with the naturally occurring bacteria in your mouth, which subsequently produces acids.

-This highlights how sugar side effects extend to oral health as well, emphasising the importance of good oral hygiene and a reduced sugar intake.
+These acids erode your tooth enamel, leading to cavities and other dental issues [5].
+This highlights how the side effects of sugar extend to oral health, emphasizing the importance of good oral hygiene and a reduced sugar intake.

 Joint pain is a common problem, especially among older adults and individuals with arthritis.

 Excessive intake of sugar, specifically fructose, can lead to a condition known as non-alcoholic fatty liver disease (NAFLD).
-The liver processes fructose similarly to alcohol, leading to fat accumulation within it.
-If not addressed promptly, this condition could progress towards severe liver damage, essentially underlining the importance of monitoring your sugar intake.
+The liver is the organ primarily responsible for metabolizing large amounts of fructose.
+When over-consumed, fructose is converted into fat, leading to fat accumulation within the liver [7].

-This vicious cycle often leads to a reliance on sugar as a primary source of energy, further exacerbating the problem.
+This cycle often leads to a reliance on sugar as a primary source of energy, further exacerbating the problem.
 Thus, controlling your sugar intake is crucial for maintaining stable energy levels throughout the day.

 Expert Quote:

-– Dr Anubha Karol
+– Dr. Anubha Karol

 Disclaimer